 The City of Delray Beach will not place a surcharge on a particular individual with a disability or any group of individuals with disabilities to cover the cost of providing auxiliary aids/services or reasonable modifications of policy, such as retrieving items from locations that are open to the public but are not accessible to persons who use wheelchairs.

-To file a Title II grievance, please contact:
+To file a Title II grievance, provide feedback on the City's website, or obtain information on accessibility options, please contact:

 Delray Beach, FL 33444